Sewing a Zigzag Stitch – It’s Easier Than You Think!

 To prevent this from happening, you can choose the option next to the zigzag one, which would usually be a zigzag with dots.
 This would prevent the tunnel effect even on lightweight fabrics by making three stitches for every zigzag.

-You Might Be Interested In 5 Best Sewing Machines for Denim and Leather
+You Might Be Interested In 10 Best Sewing Machines for Beginners

 And that’s pretty much all about it.
 I’m sure you wouldn’t call this difficult, would you?
 If you survived sewing a straight line, there’s no way this shouldn’t turn out to be a breeze for you.